Disney World restaurants are getting better all of the time

 California Grill, Contemporary Resort

 I waited far too long to try the California Grill.
+It is, in my opinion, some of the best Disney World food you can get, especially that is family-friendly.
 It is a hard reservation to get, one you should you try for the second you begin planning your trip.
 This restaurant on top of the Contemporary Resort offers incredible views of the Magic Kingdom fireworks each night, with the music piped into the restaurant and on its two viewing balconies.

 But what equally impressed me was that I felt transported to San Francisco when I left the elevator with its mid-century California design, the extensive wine and sushi selections on display.
 There is a really vibrant energy here that makes you feel like you are at one of the hottest new restaurants in the Mission neighborhood.
 If the conversation weren’t so loud, one would probably hear Steely Dan piped through the speakers.